To get the most out of this article, we recommend you familiarize yourself with segments and milestones first.

 - Enrolled: user/student has enrolled (and reached the final funnel stage!)

 Now we’ll walk you through an example of how to use the funnel stage filter.
-First, select a funnel stage by clicking User who has and choosing Funnel Stage for Group.
-Then select Applicants Submitted for Property.
+First, select a funnel stage by clicking Add Filter and choosing Attributes for Type.
+Then select Applicants Submitted for Funnel Stage.

-Under Constraints, you can then select an Action Constraint such as “Application Term is Summer 2020.”
+Under Add Action Property, you can then select “Application Term is Summer 2020.”

-Next, you can add a Date Constraint like “Applications Submit Date From 10 to 0 days ago.”
+Next, you can add a Date Property like “Applications Submit Date From 10 to 0 days ago.”

-Click Done and you will see a list of all the people who have reached the Application Submitted milestone for the term Summer 2020 in the last 10 days.
+Click Submit and you will see a list of all the people who have reached the Application Submitted milestone for the term Summer 2020 in the last 10 days.

 Pro tip: By using funnel stage properties, you can easily combine your funnel stage segments with other properties like term, major, and student type.